LamaAni/KubernetesJobOperator/README.md

 # TL;DR

-To using from within kubernetes, please use the following [RBAC rules](https://github.com/LamaAni/KubernetesJobOperator#kubernetes-rbac-rules).
+When using from within kubernetes, please use the following [RBAC rules](https://github.com/LamaAni/KubernetesJobOperator#kubernetes-rbac-rules).

 ### Example airflow DAG